brunokrebs/q-and-a-julio/frontend/README.md

 > Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.

-In other words, "install this library" is usually a bad tip as you don't teach the developer the problem they are facing/shipping.
+In other words, just saying "install this library" isn't particularly helpful as you don't teach the developer about the problem they are facing.

 ## Running the Projects